MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-c5072.md

 > ASAN enabled without debug information emission.
 Enable debug info for better ASAN error reporting

-This warning occurs when you compile with [Address Sanitizer](/cpp/sanitizers/asan) (ASAN) turned on, but you don't instruct the compiler to emit debug info.
+This warning occurs when you compile with [Address Sanitizer](/cpp/sanitizers/asan) (ASAN) turned on, but you don't also instruct the compiler to emit debug info.
 ASAN uses debug info to provide better diagnostics.

 ## Example